Quuppa Compatible Tag

 Man-Down detection option

-For the Man-Down detection theory please refer to the Man-Down Detection Documentation
+For the Man-Down detection theory please refer to the Man-Down Detection Documentation.

 When using this option the accelerometer will recognize man-down events.
 A man-down event can be described as a fall followed by a time interval in which the fallen person remains still on the ground.
 In this use case, the accelerometer will detect motion events (moving / stationary) and man-down events (a fall followed by a stationary interval).